Physics Innovators Initiative 2022 Summer Scholars Program

-Each Pi2 scholar works closely with dedicated graduate students and/or postdoc mentors on their projects.
-Pi2 Scholars also participate in a number of activities with their cohorts which could include lectures, roundtable discussions and hiking excursions.
-Final projects require a written report and a poster presentation open to the whole department at the end of the summer.
+Each Pi2 scholar will work closely with dedicated graduate student and/or postdoc mentors on their projects.
+All fellows should attend regular Pi2 fellow social events in the summer.
+Final projects will require a written report and a poster presentation open to the whole department at the end of the summer.

-Watch a short video with interviews of a few of the Pi2 Scholars:
+Watch a short video to learn more about the Pi2 Program:

 You may apply for Pi2 fellow if you meet all of the following:

 - are a Physics track student currently enrolled in UC Berkeley.
 Visiting or UC Berkeley extension students are not eligible

 - are able to devote yourself to research full-time for a minimum of eight weeks during the summer

 - will generate a written report of the project and give a departmental poster presentation at the end of the summer

 The Pi2 scholars will be selected by a two-stage application.